cmg-divined/vtf-photoshop-plugin/README.md

 - Mipmap generation
 - All standard VTF flags (Point Sample, Clamp, No LOD, etc.)
 - **Version 7.2 Compliant** (80-byte header support for Source Engine / Garry's Mod)
+So far it's been tested on CS4, CS6 and 2024 and it works well.

 ## Prerequisites for Building